limasierra/SatelliteConnectionMonitor/README.md

 Details
 -------

-- When an alarm is triggered, the `monitor_alarm.sh` script is triggered with the following parameters: `./monitor_alarm.sh rx_name ns_name alert_type`.
+- When an alarm is triggered, the `esno_monitor.sh` script is triggered with the following parameters: `./esno_monitor.sh rx_name ns_name alert_type`.
 The alert type is a bitmask: `0x1` indicates a failed validity check, i.e. not enough packets have been received for this network segment to make a representative average. `0x2` indicates that the EsNo average has fallen below the threshold